-Once you install Feather and choose a frontend framework to use for your website, you can start to write CSS files in the package folder of the respective framework.
-The following best practices give you recommendations of how to manage your frontend assets in Feather packages.
-For more information, see Feather GitHub repository.
+Once you choose a frontend framework to use for your website, you can start to write CSS files in the package folder of the respective framework.
+The following best practices give you recommendations of how to manage your frontend assets in resource packages.
+For more information, see GitHub repository.

 NOTE: If you are using Bootstrap or Minimal packages, this file is already referenced in the default.cshtml layout file, located in ~/ResourcePackages /[Name-Of-Package /MVC/Views/Layouts folder.
 In case you are using another package, make sure to add a reference to the main.min.css file in your layout files.
 This way all pages and templates, based on those layout files, load main.min.css.

 In case you want to store custom widget templates or you do not want to use resource packages, you place the templates in the templates in the /MVC/Views folder in the root SitefinityWebApp folder of your project.
 If you want to share grid widget templates among resource packages, move these templates to the /GridSystem/Templates folder, located in the root SitefinityWebApp folder of the project.
 For more information, see Priorities for resolving views.